kelseykodes/internet-retail/README.md

 ![License: APACHE 2.0](https://img.shields.io/badge/License-Apache_2.0-blue.svg)

 # Description:
-Configure a working Express.js API to use Sequelize to interact with a MySQL database.
+Configured a working Express.js API to use Sequelize to interact with a MySQL database.

 ## Table of Contents
   - [Installation](#installation)